t2k/backbone.marionette-RequireJS/readme.markdown

-# Backbone.Marionette Application Example
+## Backbone.Marionette Application Example
 ======================================

-## This is an example application reimplemented to use Backbone.Marionette and serve as a tutorial.
+### This is an example application reimplemented to use Backbone.Marionette and serve as a tutorial.

+### My primary goal was to use Marionette with RequireJS (v2.0+) Async Module Definition (AMD) loading.